kernelsauce/turbo/doc/apiref.rst

         :type timestamp: Number
         :param callback: A function to be called after timestamp is reached.
         :type callback: Function
         :rtype: Unique identifer as a reference for this timeout.
-The identifer can be used as parameter for ``IOLoop:remove_timeout()``
+The reference can be used as parameter for ``IOLoop:remove_timeout()``

-.. function:: IOLoop:remove_timeout(identifier)
+.. function:: IOLoop:remove_timeout(ref)

         Remove a scheduled timeout by using its identifer.

         :param identifer: Identifier returned by ``IOLoop:add_timeout()``
         :type identifer: Number

+.. function:: IOLoop:set_interval(msec, callback)

+        Add a function to be called every milliseconds.
+There is given no guarantees that the callback will be called on time.

+        :param msec: Milliseconds interval.
+        :type msec: Number
+        :param callback: A function to be called every msecs.
+        :type callback: Function
+        :rtype: Unique numeric identifier as a reference to this interval.
+The refence can be used as parameter for ``IOLoop:clear_interval()``

+.. function:: IOLoop:clear_interval(ref)

+        Clear a interval.

+        :param ref: Reference returned by ``IOLoop:set_interval()``
+        :type ref: Number

 .. function:: IOLoop:start()